-School staff and community resources are other stakeholders that the Coach will work with.
+School staff and community resources are other stakeholders that the Middle School Education Specialist will work with.
 Teachers, counselors, social workers, school psychologists and the school administration all have a direct interest in the student's success, as their success contributes to the overall mission and goals of the school.
-As a result, the Coach will collaborate with the school and parent(s) to explore options for students to improve and benefit from services offered such as academic intervention services, afterschool programming, special education services, and other supports.
+As a result, the Middle School Education Specialist will collaborate with the school to explore options for students to improve and benefit from services offered such as academic intervention services, afterschool programming, special education services, and other supports.